Welcome to Excipia, a service platform dedicated to excipient composition and quality.

 Pharma excipients can have an important impact on the pharmaceutical and chemical performance of a drug product formulation.
 It’s therefore important to identify and control unknown Functionality Related Characteristics (FRCs) of excipient materials in order to achieve safe, robust and stable products.

 Being active for 25 years in formulation development has learned us that the limited information on an excipient Certificate of Analysis often falls short in explaining observed formulation characteristics or in appointing product specific FRCs.
 So there must be more to it,….

-In the past fifteen years analytical scientists of Excipia have worked hard to set up unique analytical and physicochemical methods with ingenious sample preparation techniques and successfully filled this knowledge gap for a broad variety of excipients.
+In the past 15 years analytical scientists of Excipia have worked hard to set up unique analytical and physicochemical methods with ingenious sample preparation techniques and successfully filled this knowledge gap for a broad variety of excipients.
 For some excipients, up to one hundred unique batches of different grades and suppliers were analyzed to compile a knowledge database.

 With all this, Excipia can help your company to identify critical FRCs of pharmaceutical excipients and combination of excipients in a formulation, or investigate batch to batch variability, select specific excipient batches or set in-house specifications for customized product properties.